 Killed in action in Belgium, 22 Oct 1914 aged 20.
 With no known grave, he is remembered on the Plogsteert Memorial, Hainault, Belgium.

 116963, 251st Brigade “C” Bty.
 Royal Field Artillery. (and Royal Horse Artillery).
 He was born in 1886 at The Gin House Pant.
-His Parents were William and Elizabeth Roberts and he had five siblings: Thomas, Walter, Alfred, Annie and Albert.
+His Parents were William and Elizabeth Roberts and he was one of eleven surviving siblings.
 On the 1911 Census it stated his occupation was a limestone quarryman.

 Died in France 4 October 1918, aged 32.
 Buried at Glageon Communal Cemetery Extension, France.
 Grave I. E. 5.